17 of the Best iPhone Apps for Engineers

 Whilst most of these features use existing features of your phone they pull them together in one handy place.
 The app also comes with off-line support so you can use it without the internet too.

 FingerCAD is less sophisticated when compared to other CAD programs like AutoCAD 360, but it can be very useful for rough sketching out of ideas on site.
-It allows you to design things in 3D which gives you a nice rough overview visualisation of the floor space or item whilst on site.
+It allows you to design things in 3D which gives you a nice rough overview visualization of the floor space or item whilst on site.

 All files can be converted to other formats to allow you to open them later in different programs - which is nice.
 Its constantly being updated and has great user support.